gnosis/conditional-tokens-contracts/docs/developer-guide.rst

 .. note:: When sending to contract accounts, transfers will be rejected unless the recipient implements the ``ERC1155TokenReceiver`` interface and returns the expected magic values.
 See the `ERC1155 multitoken`_ spec for more information.

-Approving an operator account to transfer outcome tokens on your behalf may also be done via:
+Approving an operator account to transfer conditional tokens on your behalf may also be done via:

 .. sol:function:: setApprovalForAll(address operator, bool approved) external